Lucene in 5 minutes

 }

-// searcher can only be closed when there
+// reader can only be closed when there

 // is no need to access the documents any more.